Aparimit-Rathour/TixTrac/README.md

-This is the repository for a Event Ticketing App
+This is the repository for TixTrac Application.

 # Helpful Repositories
 - https://github.com/alexzhirkevich/custom-qr-generator